ValveSoftware/steam-runtime/doc/possible-designs.md

     (B) Steam Runtime and host systems
   * User's home directory comes from: host system, unrestricted

-This decouples the Steam Runtime library stacks A and B, and could be used to run the game in an older or newer Steam Runtime than the Steam client.
+This decouples the Steam Runtime library stacks A and B, allowing the Steam client and `steamwebhelper` to run on scout and heavy respectively.

-It could also be combined with Flatpak in the obvious way.
+If we did the same for games, it would have the properties described here.

-For newer runtimes (Steam Runtime 2), we would simply choose A != B.
+However, we have chosen not to do this, because the container runtime has better characteristics.

-Entirely solves:
+Would entirely solve:

   * Open-source (Mesa) graphics drivers continue to work
   * Proprietary (NVIDIA) graphics drivers continue to work